Auto-DL/Auto-DL/README.md

 <hr/>

-## Auto-DL is just DL but without code.🤩
+## Auto-DL is just DL but without code. 🤩

 Building deep learning models may take a lot of time.
 But not with AutoDL.
 Automate your **meta-work** so that you can focus on building your models without the hassle of writing code.

-- **✨Use our interactive model builder and AI powered suggestion system to quickly whip out a working DL model.**
+- **✨ Use our interactive model builder and AI powered suggestion system to quickly whip out a working DL model. ✨**
 <p align=center>
   <img src="static/4.png" width=80% align=center>
 </p>

-- **✨Trained your model for multiple hours and found out that it's bugged?
+- **✨ Trained your model for multiple hours and found out that it's bugged?
 Not anymore.
-With AutoDL's AI ecosystem validate your model before you train it.✨**
+With AutoDL's AI ecosystem validate your model before you train it. ✨**
 <p align=center>
   <img src="static/2.png" width=80% align=center>
 </p>

-- **✨Host your model just as easily as you created it.✨**
+- **✨ Host your model just as easily as you created it. ✨**

-## Hactoberfest Guidelines📝
+## Hactoberfest Guidelines 📝

 * If an issue is not "assigned," you can assume that no one is working on it (may NOT be true).
 So to be sure, you can ask the following:
   * Can I take this up?